helxplatform/search-ui/README.md

 # Consume Search as a Remote Module

 Suppose you have an application called "helx" that will consume this Search UI as a remote module.
-In the Webpack config for helx, import `ModuleFederationPlugin` and configure an instance to consume `remoteEntry.js` from "helx".
+In the Webpack config for helx, import `ModuleFederationPlugin` and configure an instance to consume, at _runtime_, the exposed [`remoteEntry.js`](https://helxplatform.github.io/search-ui/remoteEntry.js), which is transpiled and minified module.
+The name of this file is defined in [this module's Webpack config](https://github.com/helxplatform/search-ui/blob/main/webpack.config.js#L20)

-In the configuration example below, we'll name this remote module `search`.
-Additionally, we can specify shared modules to prevent loading duplicate dependencies.
+In the configuration example below, we'll give this remote remote module the name `search`.
+Additionally, we can specify any shared modules to avoid loading duplicate dependencies.

 ```js
 // webpack.config.js